Updated March 20, 2023

 - The XGBoost algorithm uses the gradient boosting decision tree algorithm.

 In this XGBoost Algorithm, we have learned about the XGBoost algorithm that is used for machine learning.
 Then we saw the working of this algorithm, its main features and why it is a perfect choice for implementing gradient boosting decision trees.

 This has been a guide to XGBoost Algorithm.
-Here we discussed its Concept, Features, Use for machine learning, Working of an algorithm in XGBoost.
+Here we discuss its Concept, Features, Use for machine learning, Working of an algorithm in XGBoost.
 You may also look at the following articles to learn more –